-From the Louis XVI canopied bed to the dresses on Marjorie’s daughters Adelaide and Eleanor in the Pierre Tartoué portrait, a pink and gold color scheme dominates Hillwood’s master bedroom.
+From the Louis XVI canopied bed to the dresses on Marjorie’s daughters Adelaide and Eleanor in the Pierre Tartoué portrait, a pink and gold color scheme dominates Hillwood’s primary bedroom.
 A neoclassical desk by Conrad Mauter, a cabinetmaker of German descent working in Paris in the eighteenth century, is situated to the side of the bed.
 Contrast this piece’s simple lines with the swirling decorations on the Roentgen desk in the French drawing room.

 An exquisite pair of candelabra made by the Vincennes Porcelain Manufactory around 1750 exemplifies the eighteenth-century mastery of porcelain with its delicate porcelain flowers and figurines.
 A display case of étuis—small cases to carry sewing or toilet items—snuff boxes, and other small containers made primarily of Marjorie’s birthstone, bloodstone, shows her excellent eye for small decorative objects.
 A charming painting by Jean-Honoré Fragonard of Love among the clouds completes the eighteenth-century decorations.